Bhager01/SWGOH-Registry/README.md

 	    "Content-Type": "application/json",
 	    "api-key": "XXXXXXXX" //replace with your API key }
-DiscordId and allyCode are strings that represent the user registered.
+DiscordId and allyCode are strings that represent the user being registered.
 The api-key field in the header is a key assigned by me.
 Upon successful submission of this request to the registry, an object with the following properties is returned:

  - verified (boolean)
  - unlockedPlayerPortrait (object)